 Diversity, Equity, and Inclusion in CMS

 The Department of Computing and Mathematical Sciences is dedicated to the principles of diversity, equity, and inclusion.
 We are a community that values and celebrates differences among our members and we strive to create an equitable and inclusive environment for people of all backgrounds.
-We value working in an environment that is diverse in terms of identity (this includes, but is not limited to, race, gender, sexual orientation, disability status, neurotypicality status, socioeconomic status, culture and family background, religion, political party affiliation, immigration status, nontraditional students, parental status, and first-generation students) and also in terms of perspectives and ideas.
+We value working in an environment that is diverse in terms of identity (this includes, but is not limited to, race, gender, sexual orientation, disability status, neurotypicality status, socioeconomic status, culture and family background, religion, political party affiliation, immigration status, social caste, nontraditional students, parental status, and first-generation students) and also in terms of perspectives and ideas.
 We strive to ensure that all members of the community, regardless of identity, are equitably empowered to achieve academic and research success.

 We view a commitment to diversity, equity, and inclusion as a fundamental part of our mission as an academic department.
 This commitment is important to all aspects of our work in the computing and mathematical sciences.
 Our diversity makes us better educators and more effective at identifying and solving problems.
 An equitable and inclusive community allows our students, staff, and faculty to achieve their fullest potential.
 Every member of the CMS community is here because of their potential to contribute meaningfully to the most challenging and fundamental problems in the computing and mathematical sciences, and it is the mission of the department to create an environment where all community members can reach that goal.